mapbox/mapbox-gl-directions/API.md

-# mapboxgl.Directions
+# MapboxDirections

-A directions component using Mapbox Directions APi
+A directions component using Mapbox Directions API

 **Parameters**